Person filling glass with alcohol

 The next question we may be asking ourselves is: "Am I a gray area drinker?"
 It's a confusing space to navigate.
 And remember, even if we do fall into this space, the first step to lasting change is awareness.
 Here are some telling signs to look out for.

-• Unfulfilled intentions.
-This is when we tell ourselves "I'll just have one," only to find our glass emptying multiple times.
+• Unfulfilled intentions: This is when we tell ourselves "I'll just have one," only to find our glass emptying multiple times.
 This dissonance between intent and behavior is a common trait among gray area drinkers.
 Sure, we didn't end up binge drinking, but we definitely drank more than we originally planned.

-• Guilt or regret.
-If we wake up feeling guilty about the number of drinks we had the previous night, even when it didn't lead to any obvious negative consequences like a hangover or poor decisions, we might be in the gray zone.
+• Guilt or regret: If we wake up feeling guilty about the number of drinks we had the previous night, even when it didn't lead to any obvious negative consequences like a hangover or poor decisions, we might be in the gray zone.
 Guilt suggests that we’re aware your behavior might be straying from what we consider ideal or responsible.

-• Reliance.
-Are we leaning on that glass of wine or pint of beer to unwind after a stressful day more often than not?
+• Reliance: Are we leaning on that glass of wine or pint of beer to unwind after a stressful day more often than not?
 If alcohol is our go-to stress reliever, it's worth reconsidering our relationship with drinking.

-• Social FOMO.
-If we’re apprehensive about social gatherings without alcohol or we feel our social life would be less vibrant if we stopped drinking, this could be a sign of gray area drinking.
+• Social FOMO: If we’re apprehensive about social gatherings without alcohol or we feel our social life would be less vibrant if we stopped drinking, this could be a sign of gray area drinking.

-• Lingering health concerns.
-Maybe it's a slight but constant fatigue, a few extra pounds that won't go away, or a general feeling of sluggishness.
+• Lingering health concerns: Maybe it's a slight but constant fatigue, a few extra pounds that won't go away, or a general feeling of sluggishness.
 While we haven't faced a significant health scare, we can't shake off the idea that alcohol may be impacting our well-being.

-• Emotional buffering.
-If we’re reaching for that glass to avoid dealing with emotional discomfort, be it sadness, loneliness, or even boredom, we might be using alcohol as an emotional crutch.
+• Emotional buffering: If we’re reaching for that glass to avoid dealing with emotional discomfort, be it sadness, loneliness, or even boredom, we might be using alcohol as an emotional crutch.
 While it's not full-blown dependence, it's a relationship with alcohol worth scrutinizing.

-• Preoccupation.
-If we catch ourselves frequently thinking about when we’ll have our next drink, even when we’re not drinking, that level of preoccupation may indicate a deeper issue.
+• Preoccupation: If we catch ourselves frequently thinking about when we’ll have our next drink, even when we’re not drinking, that level of preoccupation may indicate a deeper issue.

-• Justification.
-Do we find ourselves internally justifying why it's okay to have that extra glass or why we “deserve” to drink?
+• Justification: Do we find ourselves internally justifying why it's okay to have that extra glass or why we “deserve” to drink?
 Whether we call it "mommy's juice" or label it as “liquid courage,” these justifications may be masking a gray area relationship with alcohol.

-• Lack of interest in other activities.
-When alcohol becomes a predominant theme in our social calendar or relaxation rituals, it might be taking up too much space in our life.
+• Lack of interest in other activities: When alcohol becomes a predominant theme in our social calendar or relaxation rituals, it might be taking up too much space in our life.
 If we’re not as interested in other activities that we once enjoyed, we should take note.

-• Selective memory.
-Gray area drinkers often only focus on the fun aspects of drinking while ignoring the downsides.
+• Selective memory: Gray area drinkers often focus only on the fun aspects of drinking while ignoring the downsides.
 If we find ourselves selectively remembering only the good times associated with alcohol, it could be a way to avoid facing any potential issues.

-Let's be clear: recognizing one or more of these signs in ourselves doesn't mean we have an alcohol use disorder (AUD).
+Let's be clear: recognizing one or more of these signs in ourselves doesn't mean we have an Alcohol Use Disorder (AUD).
 What it does mean is that it may be time to evaluate our drinking habits and consider if they align with the life we want to lead.
 Acknowledging that we’re in the gray area isn't an indictment.
 It's an invitation for self-awareness and positive change.

 How Does Gray Area Drinking Affect Our Health?

-That gray area drinking doesn’t qualify as a full-blown disorder doesn’t mean that the behavior is free from adverse health outcomes.
+Just because gray area drinking doesn’t qualify as a full-blown disorder doesn’t mean that the behavior is free from adverse health outcomes.
 Here are some of the effects it can have on our health.

 Physical Health Effects